Foday

 Guangdong Foday Automobile Co., Ltd., trading as Foday, is an automotive manufacturing company based in Guangdong, China.
-With roots going back to 1988, it used to be known as Guangdong Fudi Automobile Co., Ltd..
+With roots going back to 1988, it used to be known as Nanhai Automobile.
 Its principal products are vehicles, primarily pick-up trucks and SUVs, automotive parts and stampings.
 Its products have been sold in various countries under the Fudi and Foday brands.